areaDetector/ADProsilica/README.md

 The driver is supported under Windows, Linux and Mac OS X using the vendor library provided for those operating systems.

+**NOTE** This driver uses the obsolet Prosilica FlyCap2 SDK.
+Users are encouraged to switch to the [ADVimba](https://github.com/areaDetector/ADVimba) driver, which uses the newer AVT Vimba SDK.

 Additional information:
 * [Documentation](https://areadetector.github.io/master/ADProsilica/ADProsilica.html)
 * [Release notes and links to source and binary releases](RELEASE.md)